-The Fund may use derivative contracts to increase or decrease the portfolio's exposure to the investment(s) underlying the derivative in an attempt to benefit from changes in the value of the underlying investment(s).
+The Fund may use derivative contracts and/or hybrid instruments to implement elements of its investment strategy.
+For example, the Fund may use derivative contracts or hybrid instruments to increase or decrease the portfolio's exposure to the investment(s) underlying the derivative or hybrid instrument in an attempt to benefit from changes in the value of the underlying investment(s).
 Additionally, by way of example, the Fund may use derivative contracts in an attempt to:

-- obtain premiums from the sale of derivative contracts; - realize gains from trading a derivative contract; or - hedge against potential losses.
+- increase or decrease the effective duration of the Fund portfolio; - obtain premiums from the sale of derivative contracts; - realize gains from trading a derivative contract; or - hedge against potential losses.

-There can be no assurance that the Fund's use of derivative contracts will work as intended.
+There can be no assurance that the Fund's use of derivative contracts or hybrid instruments will work as intended.
 Derivative investments made by the Fund are included within the Fund's 80% policy (as described below) and are calculated at market value.

-The Fund will invest its assets so that at least 80% of its net assets (plus any borrowing for investment purposes) are invested in equity securities of emerging market countries.
-The Fund will notify shareholders at least 60 days in advance of any change in its investment policies that would permit the Fund normally to invest less than 80% of its net assets (plus any borrowings for investment purposes) in investments in equity securities of emerging market countries.
+The Fund will invest its assets so that at least 80% of its net assets (plus any borrowings for investment purposes) are invested in fixed-income investments rated below investment grade.
+The Fund will notify shareholders at least 60 days in advance of any change in its investment policy that would enable the Fund to invest, under normal circumstances, less than 80% of its net assets (plus any borrowings for investment purposes) in fixed-income investments rated below investment grade.